New towns in the United Kingdom: Legacy

 The new towns are no longer new and many of the quickly built houses have reached the end of their design life.
 The masterplans dictated low density development with large amounts of open space, and housing segregated from jobs, shopping and business services.
 These created a car dependency and are now not considered sustainable.
 Low density developments are expensive to maintain.
 Roads and sewers are in need of expensive upgrades.

+The lack of social ties experienced by some residents of the new towns has given rise to the notion of "new town blues".